catalyst-cloud/catalystcloud-docs/source/object-storage/advanced.rst

   +-----------+--------------+----------------------------------+

-Now if the original file is modified and uploaded to the same container, you get a successful confirmation, except this time you get a new etag, as the contents of the file have changed.
+Now if the original file is modified and uploaded to the same container, you will get a successful confirmation, except this time you get a new etag, as the contents of the file have changed.

 .. code-block:: bash